crmlatte/tp/docs/UserGuide.md

 ### Importing data : `import`

-Imports a CSV file containing student and active timed event data into the system.
-The file should follow the correct CSV format for students and timed events.
+Imports a CSV file containing both student data and active timed event data into the system.
+The file should follow the correct CSV format for both students and timed events.

 Format: `import INPUT_CSV_FILE_PATH`